arbor-sim/arbor/doc/fileformat/asc.rst

 an ASCII file.

   1. As a CellBody statement containing a single location and radius, which models **a sphere**.
-  2. As a CellBody statement containing an ubranched sequence of locations that define **a single contour**.
+  2. As a CellBody statement containing an unbranched sequence of locations that define **a single contour**.
   3. As multiple CellBody statements, each defining a contour, that describe the soma as **a stack of contours**.

 Arbor supports description methods 1 and 2, and support for method 3 can be added on request